musikele/musikele.github.io/_posts/2017-02-10-hey-javascript-function-take-this.md

 Use `() => {}` always, because it's simpler; usually you don't need `this` to work.

-But if you need... you know what to do.
+But if you need `this`, ... you know what to do.

 After writing `this` article, I can finally say: ES6 doesn't care about `this`, but you should.